Treatment Option Overview

 The following types of surgery may be done:

-- Limb-sparing surgery: Removal of the tumor in a limb (arm or leg) without amputation, so the use and appearance of the limb is saved.
-Most patients with osteosarcoma in a limb can be treated with limb-sparing surgery.
+- Limb-sparing surgery removes a tumor in an arm or leg without amputation.
+Limb-sparing surgery is often an option for children with osteosarcoma in an arm or leg.
 The tumor is removed by wide local excision.
-Tissue and bone that are removed may be replaced with a graft using tissue and bone taken from another part of the patient's body, or with an implant such as artificial bone.
+The removed tissue and bone may be replaced with a graft using tissue and bone taken from another part of the body, or with an implant such as artificial bone.
 If a fracture is found at the time of diagnosis or during chemotherapy before surgery, limb-sparing surgery may still be possible in some cases.
 If the surgeon is not able to remove all of the tumor and enough healthy tissue around it, an amputation may be done.

 Studies have shown that survival is the same whether the first surgery done is a limb-sparing surgery or an amputation.